iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

-# Generate live (real-time) metrics and plots for experiments
+# Generate live (real-time) metrics and plots for remote experiments

 When you
 [submit a new experiment](/doc/studio/user-guide/projects-and-experiments/run-experiments)